It never hurts to ask, right?

 As any cat owner knows, cats generally don’t vacation well.
 Dogs, you can take them on a trip and they’ll love it.
 Not so much.
 Add to this the fact that I have two old cats, both of whom need medicine and special food served to them at set intervals of the day, and leaving them home for more than a couple of days isn’t an option (and even then, we have to rely on the generosity of family or neighbors).
 This means we have to board the cats.

 I’ve been using the same vet for sixteen years.
 I know this because I started going when the sixteen year old cat was a kitten.
 They’ve taken care of all of my pets exams, medical issues, and boarding needs for that entire time.
+They take our cheap cat insurance plan so it just works out well.

 And with all the trips this summer, the boarding costs added up quick.
 I also purchase all of the special food that they get, as well as most of the medicine.
 Between exams, food, medicine, and boarding, I shudder to add up the costs except to know it’s ‘A Lot’.